RishOnBash/bash-scripts/README.md

 # bash-scripts

-A collection of minimalist CLI utilities for Termux.
+A collection of minimalist CLI utilities for GNU/Linux.

 ## 🛠️ Included Tools